pushme-pullyou/pushme-pullyou.github.io/tootoo/README.md

 * To demonstrate that the GitHub API is accessible by beginner to intermediate coders
 * To demonstrate that you can do many nice things with the GitHub API without having to use a server or a terminal window or localhost
 * To enable you to see what your peeps have been working on and playing with
+* Encourage you to edit any file on GitHub